okwesi/okwesi/README.md

 Full Stack Engineer with more than 4 years of web development experience in building high-performance presentations, reusable components, and performance optimization.
 Skillful in problem solving methods with solid knowledge in programming.
-##### *Mainly focus on Front End Development with React/Next.js, but also available for Back End Development.
+##### *Mainly focus on Back End Development with Python[Django, Flask, FastAPi]/Nodejs[Express] , but also available for Front End Development with React/Next.js.
 Proficient in Git and familiar with Project Management via JIRA, Trello, and communication platforms like Slack.
 Below I give some tags for the search engine and for those who prefer doing quick scanning.* ###

 - React, Redux, Next.Js, Gatsby, Styled-Components
 - Node / Express /